zinh/zinh.github.io/_posts/2020-03-27-build-a-react-part-02-class-and-functional-component.markdown

 Our re-render mechanism is very simple, we call `createInstance` to create a new DOM then use `replaceChild` to replace it to the old one.
 We also need to keep track of the DOM node that was rendered; hence, the assignment `this.dom = node`.

 So, our React works but not quite performant because it will create a new DOM everytime we change state.
-In reality, we need another step to decide which will DOM we can reused and which needed to create given current props and new props.
+In reality, we need another step to decide which DOM we can reuse and which needed to create given current props and new props.
 This step is called _reconciliation_ and is what will be implemented in my next post.

 Anyway, the full code of this part is at [codepen](https://codepen.io/harue/pen/eYNQvoV){:rel="nofollow"}